Radio Hauraki: Legal radio

 In mid-1970, the state monopoly on radio frequencies was broken, with the New Zealand Broadcasting Authority finally allowing Radio Hauraki to broadcast on land, legally.
 The Radio Hauraki crew had spent 1,111 days at sea.
-The final broadcast from the seabound Hauraki Pirates was a documentary on the station's history until that point, finishing at 10:00 pm when Tiri II turned and headed for Auckland playing "Born Free" continually.
+The final broadcast from the seabound Hauraki Pirates was a documentary on the station's history until that point, finishing at 10:00 p.m. when Tiri II turned and headed for Auckland playing "Born Free" continually.
 During their final voyage back to shore, announcer Rick Grant was lost overboard.

 On 23 November 1978, Radio Hauraki moved from 1480 kHz to 1476 kHz as part of the change from 10 kHz spacing to 9 kHz spacing on the AM band.

 Radio Hauraki began FM transmission in 1990 on 99.0FM, and the 1476 kHz frequency was subsequently acquired by a local community group to broadcast the BBC World Service.
 During the late nineties Radio Hauraki was networked into other regions around the North Island of New Zealand and in 2003 Radio Hauraki was networked into the South Island in Christchurch, Dunedin and Invercargill.
 Veteran pirate announcer Bob Leahy remained a newsreader for The Radio Network right up until 2009, which saw him remain on-air on Radio Hauraki some 40 years after he helped begin the station.

 After several changes in ownership Radio Hauraki is now operated by NZME Radio becoming a radio network broadcasting across New Zealand.
 Up until 2012 Hauraki played a mix of classic and mainstream rock music from the '60s til now.
 In 2013, Hauraki changed its music content playing modern rock and alternative rock from the last 25 years, also changed their positioning statement to "It's Different" to coincide with their change in format.
-Current hosts include high-profile personalities such as: Matt Heath, Jeremy Wells, Mikey Havoc, Leigh Hart, Jason Hoyte, Steve Simpson and Tim Batt.
+Current hosts include high-profile personalities such as: Jeremy Wells, Leigh Hart, Jason Hoyte and Mike Minogue.
 The station claims its recent changes have resulted in a substantial increase in listeners.
 A film dramatising Radio Hauraki's early years, 3 Mile Limit, was released in 2014.